astralfrontier/astralfrontier.org-OLD/src/review/oremonogatari.md

 Sunakawa will always be there for Gouda, and it's clear that he gets something in return from the earnest giant that no other friend can ever provide.

+### What doesn't work

+Early on, Takeo seems like a superhero.
+He catches falling girders, rescues people from a fire, and even stops a groper on the train.
+While he would be a fantastic character in a superhero comic, sometimes it felt a little over-the-top.
+Thankfully later episodes toned this down a bit, making his over-the-top physical prowess work in more conventional arenas like school sports.

+Each of these actions was set up to help develop both Takeo and the characters around him, like Rinko or her friends from school.
+A slightly more mundane way to accomplish that same development would have given the series a less goofy start.

+### Conclusion

-Watch "Oremonogatari" if you want to see an unconventional but sincere romance, no particular villain, and good people being recognized for their goodness.
+Watch "Oremonogatari" if you want to see an unconventional but sincere romance with no particular villain, good-hearted characters, and an exploration of relationships both romantic and otherwise.

 [Kimi ni Todoke]: /review/kimi-ni-todoke.html